Chart Color Schemes

 AreaSearch assessment of residential development activity positions Caulfield - North among the top 25% of areas assessed nationwide

 Caulfield - North has seen approximately 252 new homes approved annually over the past five financial years, totalling 1,261 homes.
-As of FY-26 so far, 18 approvals have been recorded.
-On average, one new resident arrives per year for each new home approved between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
-The average construction value of new properties is $370,000.
+As of FY-26, there have been 20 approvals recorded so far.
+On average, one new resident arrives per year for each new home constructed between FY-21 and FY-25, indicating a balanced supply and demand market with stable conditions.
+New properties are being constructed at an average expected cost of $370,000.

-This financial year has seen $48.8 million in commercial approvals, demonstrating strong commercial development momentum.
-Compared to Greater Melbourne, Caulfield - North records 69.0% more construction activity per person, offering greater choice for buyers.
-Recent construction comprises 15.0% detached dwellings and 85.0% attached dwellings, promoting higher-density living which creates more affordable entry points suitable for downsizers, investors, and first-home buyers.
-This shift marks a significant departure from the current housing pattern of 37.0% houses, potentially due to diminishing developable land availability and evolving lifestyle preferences.
-With around 217 people per dwelling approval, Caulfield - North shows a developing market with population forecasts indicating an increase of 6,412 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+In the current financial year, $48.8 million in commercial approvals have been registered, demonstrating strong commercial development momentum compared to Greater Melbourne, where there is 69.0% more construction activity per person.
+Recent construction comprises 15.0% detached dwellings and 85.0% attached dwellings, marking a shift from the current housing pattern of 37.0% houses, potentially due to diminishing developable land availability and evolving lifestyle preferences.
+With around 217 people per dwelling approval, Caulfield - North shows signs of growth.
+According to AreaSearch's latest quarterly estimate, the area is forecasted to gain approximately 5,565 residents by 2041.
+Given current development rates, new housing supply should comfortably meet demand, providing favourable conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development